Dasharo/docs/docs/variants/pc_engines/initial-deployment.md

 !!! note

-    If you looking for initial deployment procedure which will transition from [original PC Engines firmware](https://pcengines.github.io/) to Dasharo
+    If you are looking for initial deployment procedure which will transition from [original PC Engines firmware](https://pcengines.github.io/) to Dasharo
     (coreboot+SeaBIOS) you can simply use [Firmware Update](firmware-update.md#corebootseabios-firmware) guide.